prabaey/time-dependent-complexity/README.md

 The function also takes the sampling frequency in Hz as an input ("fs"), which is set to 50 Hz (the sampling frequency of our recordings) as a default.

 We only publish the processed activity counts, since the files containing the raw recordings are several GB large.
-These raw recordings are available upon request, just send an email to paloma.rabaey@ugent.be.
+These raw recordings are available upon request, please send an email to paloma.rabaey@ugent.be.

+The study through which this data was obtained was approved by the ethics committee of the University Hospital Ghent under file number B6702020000952.
+Written informed consent was provided by all participants.
+All data is anonymised and cannot be traced back to any participant.

 ## Notebooks